-Free trade drives today’s economy – as products transcend borders, so does labour.
-Modern technology has created platforms that help access pools of global talent.
-Today, a global workforce has emerged and the new trend of hiring skilled and educated foreign workers is contributing to company productivity and global connectivity.
+Free trade drives today’s economy – as products transcend borders, so does labor.
+Modern technology has created platforms that help tap into pools of global talent.
+Today, a global workforce has emerged, and the new trend of hiring skilled and educated foreign workers is contributing to company productivity and global connectivity.

-Canada is a signatory to many international trades agreements, among which the participation in the General Agreement on Trade in Services (GATS) and North American Free Trade Agreement (NAFTA) are most significant for the purposes of facilitating a global workforce.
-These agreements extend basic labour mobility and facilitate the movement of workers among their signatories.
+Canada is a signatory to many international trade agreements, among which the participation in the General Agreement on Trade in Services (GATS) and North American Free Trade Agreement (NAFTA) are most significant for the purposes of facilitating a global workforce.
+CETA, a Comprehensive Economic and Trade Agreement, being signed between Canada and the European Union, is in the process of ratification by EU member states right now.
+These agreements extend basic labor mobility and facilitate the movement of workers among their signatories.

 Canada offers programs for skilled workers to move to Canada.
 For example Express Entry, and Global Talent Stream (available in Quebec).